iShankar/Investment-Software/Stock Metrics/readme.md

 changers after each dividend payment (same for stock splits).
 So, a future download of data may not match with an earlier date data
 (but returns calculated will be correct).

+The zoo class, implemented with the 'zoo' package, is designed to handle time series data with an arbitrary ordered time index (or irregular time series).
+The original ts class, used in R for representing a time series, is inadequate for representing financial data, which is not regularly spaced (stock market runs M through F, and not on Sa, Su, and holidays).
+The zoo class is ideal for that.
+Note: Data stored in a data.frame is not supported by zoo.
+It needs to be converted to a matrix, and then to a zoo object.